 As with any home you purchase, your cabin will have property taxes.
 Make sure you know whether you would like your taxes escrowed through your mortgage or you would like to pay them yourself.
 One difference if you are using your cabin as a rental be aware of tangible property taxes.
 This means you will have to pay taxes on the contents of your cabin.
 Because you will be running a small business through your cabin this tax is required.

 It may seem a little overwhelming when you first start looking into buying a cabin in Maggie Valley or Waynesville area.
-Smoky Mountain Retreats is a well organized area, and we can assist with any question you may have.
+Smoky Mountain Retreat is a well organized area, and we can assist with any question you may have.
 Let us take some of the stress out of buying your cabin.
 Remember the reasons you have decided to purchase in the Smoky Mountains.
 There is so much beauty to see and many outdoor activities to enjoy.
 There is never a dull season up here.